I'm 24, Make $70,000 A Year & My Rent In Atlanta Is $650 A Month

 Monthly Expenses

-Rent: $650 (I rent a two-bedroom condo and live with a roommate)
+Rent: $650 (I rent a two-bedroom and live with a roommate outside of the city)

 Utilities: $250 (This includes my phone bill of $100.
 We just cut off cable and are using a streaming box so my utilities should drop.)